anthonynguyen/srch/README.md

         -v, --version           Show this program's version
-        -i, --invisible         Also search inside directories starting with a . character -f, --filesonly         Only search filenames and NOT directory names
+        -i, --invisible         Also search inside directories starting with a . character -f, --filesonly         Only search filenames and NOT directory names -r, --regex             Treat <pattern> as a regular expression

 ### Installation